konflux-ci/community/sigs/fedora/cluster.md

 # Fedora Konflux Cluster

-This gist is a list of notes about the Fedora Konflux cluster.
+This is a list of notes about the Fedora Konflux cluster.

 * **Konflux** is a new build, test, and release platform.
 Learn more at https://konflux-ci.dev/ and https://github.com/konflux-ci/
 * **Fedora** is your Operating System, built with love by people.
 Learn more at https://fedoraproject.org/